 The National SEED Project at St. Hilda’s & St. Hugh’s

-St. Hilda’s & St. Hugh’s began its first SEED (Seeking Educational Equity and Diversity) group in 2012, and since then, nearly 100 members of our community including faculty, trustees, and parents have participated in the year-long dialogue that uses self-reflection and structured group conversations to examine topics of diversity and equity.
+St. Hilda’s & St. Hugh’s began its first SEED group in 2012, and since then, nearly 150 members of our community including faculty, trustees, and parents have participated in the year-long dialogue that uses self-reflection and structured group conversations to examine topics of diversity and equity.
 Led by trained parent and faculty peers, SEED leaders and colleagues use their own experiences and those of their students and children to widen and deepen school curricula and, ultimately, to serve the needs of our diverse community.

-- 5 leaders (faculty and parents) have been trained as SEED facilitators
+- Five leaders (faculty and parents) have been trained as SEED facilitators

 Founded in 1987 by Dr. Peggy McIntosh, author of the classic paper, “White Privilege: Unpacking the Invisible Knapsack,” SEED is a peer-led program that promotes change through self-reflection and interpersonal dialogue and builds capacity for more equitable curriculum, campuses, workplaces, and communities.